AnzorGozalishvili/AnzorGozalishvili.github.io/_posts/2021-12-15-bayesian-active-learning-library-short-notes.md

 ---

-In this document I will try to briefly cover the basic details of this library.
+I will try to briefly cover the basic details of this library.

 # List of Modules in BAAL
 There are several modules that are handling the whole process of Active Learning.